 Begin by asking your children what they think goes on at your partner's or your dangerous job.
 Based on their answers, you can help them better understand what is true and what is not.
-Answer your their questions in terms they can understand, and watch for their reactions before deciding what to say next.
+Answer their questions in terms they can understand, and watch for their reactions before deciding what to say next.

 Images from a news broadcast, newspaper page, magazine article or the Internet could potentially startle your children and cause them to fear for the safety of the family.
 Get to the root of your children's fears by asking them what it is they are afraid of and why.
-It will help you to know where their fears began, like a news source, a conversation they overheard or from a classmate at school.
+It will help you know where their fears began, like a news source, a conversation they overheard or from a classmate at school.

 Your children may display fear in different ways, like separation anxiety or nightmares.
 If they are having trouble being away from you or their other parent, especially during periods of deployment, keep pictures around and talk about the absent parent as much as possible.
 If you are also worried about your deployed loved one, your child may sense it, so be honest about your feelings.
-To help comfort your children, though, explain how you are coping and share what makes you feel better, like knowing you or your loved one is trained for deployment or that other brave families are in the same situation.
+To help comfort your children, though, explain how you are coping and share what makes you feel better.
+Tell them you or your loved one is trained for deployment or that other brave families are in the same situation.
 Avoid making promises about exact homecoming dates, since dates can always change.

 Addressing deployment-specific fears

 Comforting scared children during a deployment is a delicate process, since the deployed parent isn't around to comfort the child face-to-face.
-Before a deployment discuss with your significant other how you will both handle certain questions so you are both prepared should they arise.
+Before a deployment, discuss with your significant other how you will both handle certain questions so you are both prepared should they arise.
 Anytime you answer your children's questions during deployment, you can help them with the following: